dpuri08/solidity-course/README.md

 Usage
 To use this repository, you will need to have a working knowledge of Solidity and Ethereum development.
 You can clone the repository to your local machine and use tools like Remix IDE and Ganache to deploy and test the code.

-Contributions
-Contributions to this repository are welcome.
-If you find a bug or want to suggest an improvement, please create an issue or submit a pull request.
-Please ensure that your contributions follow the guidelines outlined in the CONTRIBUTING.md file.

-License
-This repository is licensed under the MIT License.
-See the LICENSE file for details.